wallytutor/learning-by-teaching/software/ubuntu.md

 # Fresh Ubuntu

+This document provides the basic steps to setup a working Ubuntu system for scientific computing.
+It includes the general setup and customization steps.
+For more on #linux, please visit the dedicated [page](linux.md).

 ## Getting started

 First of all, become a password-less *sudoer*, run `sudo visudo` by adding the following lines to the end of the file (by replacing `walter` by your own user name):